Business Guide

 8. Getting Started with SA ID Checker

 For Occasional Validation: Use our free web validator at saidchecker.co.za.
-Simply enter an ID number and receive instant validation results including date of birth, gender, citizenship status, and validity.
-No registration required, and we store absolutely nothing—all processing happens client-side in your browser.
+Simply enter an ID number and receive instant results including the decoded date of birth, gender, citizenship status, and whether the number is structurally valid.
+You can download a certificate of the result at validation time.
+No registration required, and we never store the ID number or the decoded personal details — only privacy-safe usage metadata.

-For Business Integration: Our API delivers enterprise- grade validation with simple REST endpoints, comprehensive documentation, and client libraries for popular programming languages.
+For Business Integration: Our REST API delivers structural validation with simple endpoints, comprehensive documentation, and bulk CSV processing for high-volume checks.
 Start with our free tier (up to 100 validations/month) to test integration, then scale to paid plans starting at just R149/month for 1,000 validations.
-All plans include unlimited support, 99.9% uptime SLA, and detailed usage analytics.
+All plans include support, a 99.9% uptime SLA, and privacy-safe usage analytics.
+Remember that structural validation supports the customer-identification step of your workflow — it is not a replacement for full KYC or identity verification.

 Ready to modernize your ID validation process?
 Visit our pricing page to compare plans, or sign up now to start validating IDs in minutes.
 Our team is standing by to help you implement the perfect solution for your business needs.